2001-ceejay/pmg-dt/README.md

 ---

-For inquiries, reach out via [your contact info or GitHub profile].
+For inquiries, please contact [your email or GitHub profile].